jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 Additional Example:

 - `"code/_MASTERFILE.R"` will run individual master files for each folder:
-  - `"code/raw2clean/_masterfile_raw2clean.R"` will run at least one R script to clean each input dataset (20 scripts).
+  - `"code/raw2clean/masterfile_raw2clean.R"` will run one R script to clean each input dataset (4 scripts).
-  - `"code/built/_masterfile_build.R"` will transform datasets that are in other levels of aggregation to the municipality level (8 scripts)
+  - `"code/projectSpecific/muniLevel/masterfile_projectSpecific.R"` will construct the base sample, extract the information from each dataset relevant to this paper, construct the variables of interest, merge them with the base sample, and generate the sample for analysis in multiple formats: panel and spatial (4 scripts).
-  - `"code/projectSpecific/_masterfile_projectSpecific.R"` will construct the base sample, extract the information from each dataset relevant for this paper, construct the variables of interest, merge them with the base sample, and generate panels to be used in Stata (13 scripts).
+  - `"code/analysis/masterfile_analysis.R"` will run the regressions and generate all supporting statistics, tables, and figures (5 scripts).

 ### (Optional, but recommended) License for Code